5th Foreign Infantry Regiment: Algerian War

 On June 18, the regiment left Ouarsenis.
 On July 21, the regiment made mouvement in direction of Kabylie to take part in several operations.
 Following a short movement towards Algiers, the year of 1960 ran through October in the presqu’île de Collo.

 In October 1960, the 5e REI left the presqu’île de Collo for Aures.
 On the 4, the regiment participated to an operation under the orders of colonel Langlois.
 The groupment formed by the 5e REI, the 3rd Foreign Infantry Regiment 3e REI and the 1st Foreign Cavalry Regiment 1e REC, worked in the region of Tougour and Ras Selb.

 On December 4, 1960, the regiment replaced the 13th Demi-Brigade of Foreign Legion 13e DBLE at Bou Hamama, in the Constantinois, then the 3e REI in Kenchala.
 Missions of relief were conducted by the regiment until February 14, 1961, date in which the regiment was found in the rear base.
 From February 28 to March 3, 1961, the regiment was in Oran for operations of maintaining order in urban lieu.

 The régiment du Tonkin became a saharian unit and came back to the region of Geryville.
 With a rare adversary presence, the bâtisseur function of the regiment was put in place.
-In May 1961, a new operational phase commenced along the barrage to refix, protecting the electro-mechanical, clear the barbed wire networds from the snow, and regulate instances of fire.
+In May 1961, a new operational phase commenced along the barrage to refix, protecting the electro-mechanical, clear the barbed wire networks from the snow, and regulate instances of fire.
 Legionnaires became familiar with these types of environments.
 At Christmas, the regiment made way north along with the frontier of Morocco.
 From that period, the regiment only ensured a mission of surveillance.

 On April 4, 1962, the 5e REI left the region of Tlemcen.
 On June 30, 1962, the independence of Algeria was proclaimed.
 On July 1, the 1st company was made dormant and followed the 3rd company.
 In October, the regiment relieved the 2nd Foreign Infantry Regiment 2e REI at Ain Sefra.
 Finally, in March 1963, the 5e REI was transformed into a legion engineer unit (unité de Génie Légion) and prepared to depart to Polynesia.

 End of 1959, the «Régiment du Tonkin» placed 2033 elements out of combat and apprehended 1401 arms.